57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 ## 3. Data and Indexing Layer

-In blockchain applications, retrieving on-chain data and performing efficient queries are key to building a user-friendly interface.
-Unlike the EVM ecosystem which uses The Graph for data indexing, the Solana ecosystem also has its corresponding solutions.
+Fetching and querying on-chain data efficiently matters for any DApp's frontend.
+The Solana ecosystem has its own indexing story — different from EVM's but covering the same needs.

 ### 3.1 Data Indexing in EVM: Subgraphs